dana-ross/danaross.dev/blog/content/2020-01-23:09:26/You Should Keep a Work Journal.md

 You should take time to set your future self up for success too!

-Block off 15-30 minutes at the end of every work day to reviewe your notes and see what warrants a follow-up.
+Block off 15-30 minutes at the end of every work day to review your notes and see what warrants a follow-up.
 I like to write these *action items* in my work journal so there's a clear relationship between the to-do and what prompted it.
-Be sure to put these reminders in your paper planner or to-do app as well!
+But be sure to put these reminders in your paper planner or to-do app as well!

 Action items can include things like:
 * following up on something you talked about